scottpidzarko/CrestronSandboxBuild/README.md

 # CrestronSandboxBuildSample

-Samples of building for a Crestron 3-series library using Visual Studio 2019
+Samples of building for a Crestron 3-series library using Visual Studio 2019.
 This is a work-in-progress.
-This

 ## Prerequisites